-The second edition of The Art of Writing Reasonable Organic Reaction Mechanisms is now available!
-You can order it from publisher Springer, Amazon.com, or other vendors for $64.95 or less.
+You can order The Art of Writing Reasonable Organic Reaction Mechanisms, 2nd edition, from publisher Springer, Amazon.com, or other vendors for $64.95 or less.
 (Shop around; you can usually find it on sale somewhere.)

 The goal of The Art of Writing Reasonable Organic Reaction Mechanisms (AWRORM) is to teach students how to draw reasonable mechanisms for organic reactions, using the reaction conditions and the nature of the starting materials as a basis for the mechanism.
 The general approach of the book is to classify reactions according to their mechanisms and the reaction conditions under which they proceed, not according to the transformations they achieve.